Regional Connector: Station listing

-At previous points during planning and construction, Little Tokyo/Arts District was referred to as 1st St/Central; Historic Broadway as Los Angeles City Hall or 2nd Street/Broadway; and Grand Av Arts/Bunker Hill as Bunker Hill or 2nd Place/Hope Street.
+At previous points during planning and construction, Little Tokyo/Arts District was referred to as 1st St/Central; Historic Broadway as Los Angeles City Hall or 2nd Street/Broadway; and Grand Avenue Arts/Bunker Hill as Bunker Hill or 2nd Place/Hope Street.

-Planned service plan
+Restructuring of service

-Metro plans to discontinue the L Line and use parts of its route to reconfigure the A and E Lines into the following:
+Metro discontinued the L Line and used parts of its route to reconfigure the A and E Lines into the following:

-Due to the restructuring of service, the A Line will become the longest light rail line in the world at 49.5 miles, surpassing the 42 miles Coast Tram in Belgium.
-It will become even longer upon completion of Phase 2B of the Gold Line Foothill Extension when it opens in early 2025.
+Due to the restructuring of service, the A Line became the longest light rail line in the world at 49.5 miles, surpassing the 42 miles Coast Tram in Belgium.
+It became even longer upon completion of Phase 2B of the Foothill Extension when it opened in 2025.